modern-ui5/ui5-class-extend/README.md

   In UI5, a lot of setter methods return `this` to enable method chaining, however due to a TypeScript limitation, this library will generate methods that return `void` instead of `this`.

+- #### Generated method signatures lack JSDoc

+  Even if you annotate the metadata object with JSDoc, the generated methods will not get annotated with the corresponding JSDoc.